grafana/grafana/docs/sources/features/explore/index.md

 {{< docs-imagebox img="/img/docs/v60/explore_split.png" class="docs-image--no-shadow" caption="Screenshot of the new Explore option in the panel menu" >}}

-In split view, the two timepickers can be linked so that if you change one, the other gets changed as well.
-This is be done by clicking on one of the time-sync buttons attached to the timepickers.
+In split view, timepickers for both panel can be linked (if you change one, the other gets changed as well) by clicking on one of the time-sync buttons attached to the timepickers.
 Linking timepickers helps with keeping start and end times of the split view queries in sync and will ensure that you’re looking at the same time interval in both split panes.

 You can close the newly created query by clicking on the Close Split button.